 - Add everything else.
 Use the cheese and any other remaining ingredients to fill in any gaps on the board.

 How To Make Meat Flowers

 - Add the meat to the wine glass.
 Place three slices of meat around a wine glass, overlapping each slice.
 Add a second layer of meat, repeating the process.

 - Flip over on the board.
 Flip the wine glass over on the board and remove.
-You should have the perfect shape of a rose.
+You should have the perfect shape of a rose!

 More Appetizer Recipes To Try

 - Ham and Cheese Sliders

 - Round deli meat

 - Fruit of choice

 - Layer the circles of meat on top of one another with the first layer having the least amount of slices.